 In pests, look out for aphids.
 Mildew is the most common disease that kills this herb, more consistently occurs in humid warm weather.

-To prevent powdery mildew, keep a good distance between the plants, provide good air circulation and avoid overhead watering, wetting the leaves also promote the growth of many other fungal infections.
+To prevent powdery mildew, keep distance between the plants, provide good air circulation and avoid overhead watering, wetting the leaves also promote the growth of many other fungal infections.

 You can start to harvest young cilantro leaves too early, about 3-4 weeks after sowing seeds.
 Leaves can be picked from the plant when they have reached 3-6 inches in length.